0nix/ggj21/twine/transitions.md

 [[You ever wonder why you've never seen an Agent that was older than forty-five years of age.
 Have you ever seen a retired Agent before?
 No, no I guess not.
 They're all gone long before then.
 You wonder where have they gone.
 It could be out to the countryside.

 But that's not true.
 They will see you.
 You know that they will see you.
-And whatever you do, you won't be able to apologize, or to restitute.
-Once they're done, you are only a liability. ]] -1
+If not the boys in Division IX some other congregation of lifeless automatons will.
+And whatever you do, you won't be able to apologize, or to offer restitution.
+Once they're done with you, you are only a liability. ]] -1

 You feel yourself being torn from the inside out, you are no longer.